camicroscope/caMicroscope/file_structure.md

     .
     ├── iconfont                                    # Google Material icons
+    ├── package                                     # Packaged Extensions for caMicroscope ├── dist                                        # package/packages.js is built to dist/packages.js in the container build step
+    │                                               # (or with parcel build package/packages.js)
+    │
+    ├── css                                         # the common style sheets for system │
     ├── common                                      # all common/utility *.js that will be used by the entire system go there │   ├── ...
     │   ├── path.js                                 # common example file: a polyfill for Path2D